bilginpro/agency-dha/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-[EN] This package is created for crawling news from Ihlas Haber Ajansi.
-You have to be subscribed to IHA and obtain user credentials for being able to use this package.
+[EN] This package is created for crawling news from Dogan Haber Ajansi.
+You have to be subscribed to DHA and obtain user credentials for being able to use this package.

-[TR] Bu paket İHA abonelerinin kullanıcı bilgileriyle haberleri taramaları için oluşturulmuştur.
+[TR] Bu paket DHA abonelerinin kullanıcı bilgileriyle haberleri taramaları için oluşturulmuştur.
 Aşağıdaki şekilde kullandığınızda son eklenen haberlerden istediğiniz adette haberi dizi olarak alabilirsiniz.
-Paketi kullanmak için İHA abonesi olmalı ve kullanıcı bilgilerine sahip olmalısınız.
+Paketi kullanmak için DHA abonesi olmalı ve kullanıcı bilgilerine sahip olmalısınız.